Parks and Drones

 Drone use is on the rise and it’s important to know where it is OK to use them and where it is not.
 BC Parks wants you to leave the drones at home.

 Drones cause noise pollution, disturb wildlife, raise privacy concerns and can be a nuisance to other park users.
-Unauthorized drone use can also get in the way of firefighting activities (due to risk of colision with aircraft) putting our parks, its users, and staff at great additional risk.
+Unauthorized drone use can also get in the way of emergency activities such as Search and Rescue and firefighting (due to risk of colision with aircraft) putting our parks, its users, and staff at great additional risk.

 Because drones fly relatively low to the ground, they can impact wildlife in a number of ways depending on a variety of factors including the species, the time of year (e.g., breeding season) and the drone type.